altocodenl/tagaway/readme.md

    - Body must be an object of the form `{message: STRING}` (otherwise 400).
    - If successful, returns a 200.

-- `GET /pic/ID`
+- `GET /piv/ID`
-   - Pic must exist and the user must have permissions to see it (otherwise, 404).
+   - Piv must exist and the user must have permissions to see it (otherwise, 404).
    - Depending on ETag, a 200 or 304 is returned.
    - If the file is not found, a 404 is returned.
    - If the file is a non-mp4 video: